 Firstly, what is your idea?
 It may seem that you should first ask if you are well-suited to freelancing.
-However, regardless of your personal qualities, you need to have a coherent idea or self-employment can quickly become unemployment.
+However, regardless of your personal qualities, you need to have a coherent idea, or self-employment can quickly become unemployment.

 Take your idea, and look at the market.
 Is there a genuine gap in the market, or are there other people doing something like it?
 If there is competition, how would you distinguish yourself?
-Can you provide a faster service or product, or would it be cheaper, or higher quality?
+Can you provide a faster service or product, or would it be cheaper or of higher quality?

 Write down the answers to these questions.
 What you are doing is beginning to build a business plan, and it will be a valuable resource as you go through the process of becoming self-employed.

 Next, consider your personality as objectively as you can.
 If you’re unsure, you can manage this, ask a trusted friend for total honesty (but be prepared not to take offence at their response).
 A great freelancer needs to manage their time well, be highly organised, self-sufficient and be prepared to work extremely hard.